 Religions and Beliefs.
 Religions to be covered at each Key Stage are laid down in the syllabus.
+These need to be taught through the Learning Themes.

 In accordance with the structure of the locally agreed Cambridgeshire syllabus, we have agreed that the religions to be covered are: